FocusedFault/EclipseAugments/README.md

 Eclipse 3: Fall Damage is doubled but not lethal

-Eclipse 6: Bosses have a weaker version of adaptive armor
+Eclipse 6: Bosses have a weaker version of adaptive armor (mithrix's AA goes up to 400, this goes up to 100)

 ## Credits